ChrisBall/Dub-Siren-Files/Dub Siren Manual.md

 ### 1. Introduction

 Congratulations on purchasing/making your very own Arduino Due dub siren!
-It will meet all of your most basic synthesiser requirements (probably).
+It will meet all of your most basic synthesiser requirements.

 This kit uses an Arduino Due development board to generate sound.
 You can find out more about the Arduino Due here: [http://www.arduino.cc/en/Main/arduinoBoardDue](http://www.arduino.cc/en/Main/arduinoBoardDue).